Are you worried about taking your fussy baby to church?

 Even if it doesn’t fully lull them to sleep, it pacifies them and can keep them from getting restless (at least for a while).

 This is probably my top tip for church-going parents of high-need babies: wear your baby during church.

-Snag a seat where you can stand out of the way (usually toward the side and/or back) and move around a little bit without causing too much of a distraction.
+Snag a seat where you can stand out of the way and move around a little bit without causing too much of a distraction (usually toward the side and/or back).

 At our old church before we moved, I was the only mom doing this, so it felt really awkward at times, but at the church we attend right now, there are probably a dozen baby-wearing mamas that migrate toward the back when worship ends and the sermon starts.